material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 <img src="./images/how-tos/cloned-rust-icon-example.png" />

-The same technique can be applied to folder icons by using the `clone` attribute in the folder icon configuration.
+The same technique can be applied to folder icons using the `clone` attribute in the configuration.

 You might have noticed that we are using aliases for the colors.
 These aliases correspond to the Material Design color palette.